Mobile Home Skirting: The Complete Guide (Materials, Installation & Repair)

 Skirting is the panel material that wraps around the base of a manufactured home, sealing the gap between the floor frame and the ground.
 Done well, it does four things:

-- Manages moisture — properly vented skirting lets crawl-space air circulate, which prevents wood rot, mold, and floor sag.
+- Manages moisture — properly vented skirting lets crawl-space air circulate.

-- Sets curb appeal — dingy, cracked, or missing skirting is the #1 thing a prospective resident sees walking up.
-Clean skirting reads as "cared for."
+- Sets curb appeal — clean skirting reads as "cared for."

 Mobile home skirting materials: vinyl vs. metal vs. faux stone